Find a home after repossession

 Renting from a council or housing association

-You can apply for council or housing association housing by joining the council's housing list.
+You can apply for council or housing association housing by joining their housing waiting list.
 This is sometimes called the housing register.

-Waiting lists can be very long.
-Your priority on the waiting list depends on your circumstances and how much accommodation is available.
+Waiting times for social housing can be very long.
+Your priority on the waiting list depends on your circumstances and how many social housing properties are available where you live.

 Claim benefits to help with rent